A bicategory of decorated cospans: Definitions and background

 A \textbf{conjoint} of $f$, denoted $\fchk\maps B\hto A$, is a companion of $f$ in the double category $\lD^{h\cdot\mathrm{op}}$ obtained by reversing the horizontal 1-cells, but not the vertical 1-morphisms, of \lD. \end{defn}

-\begin{defn} We say that a double category is \textbf{fibrant} if every vertical 1-morphism has both a companion and a conjoint. \end{defn}
+In a pseudo double category, the second equation above requires an insertion of unit isomorphisms to make sense due to horizontal composition only holding up to isomorphism. \begin{defn} We say that a double category is \textbf{fibrant} if every vertical 1-morphism has both a companion and a conjoint. \end{defn}

 \begin{defn} Let $\lA$ and $\lB$ be pseudo double categories.
 A \textbf{lax double functor} is a functor $F \colon\lA \to \lB$ that takes items of $\lA$ to items of $\lB$ of the corresponding type, respecting vertical composition in the strict sense and the horizontal composition up to an assigned comparison $\phi$.
+This means that we have functors $F_0 \colon \lA_0 \to \lB_0$ and $F_1 \colon \lA_1 \to \lB_1$ such that the following equations are satisfied: For brevity, we will omit the subscripts and simply say $F$.
+As to whether we mean $F_0$ or $F_1$ will be clear from context.